 - Is the neighborhood right for my family?
 Check out the neighborhood beforehand, maybe talking to a few neighbors.
 They can tell you about any general problems with the neighborhood and any specific problems with home owners.
 Also, if there are empty spaces on the block, find out what the zoning is for those spaces.
 If they are zoned for residential, no problem!
 However, if they are zoned for commercial uses, you may end up living close to a fast food place and all the traffic that comes with such restaurants.

 - Is all of the paperwork signed?
 When getting a mortgage loan, you'll sign your name about a thousand times.
 Well, maybe not that many, but you get the idea.
 Follow through on all of your efforts by asking about what you've signed and why.

 - Do I have enough money for the escrow?
 This will fund your homeowners insurance and property taxes each year.
 Make sure you're bringing enough to the closing table to set up a successful year.

 - What is the appraised value of the home?
 Keeping this figure in the back of your mind can help when it comes time to consider selling the home.
 Although the figure will change through the years, it's something to keep in mind.

 - Am I required to carry private mortgage insurance (PMI)?
 Find out whether you need to carry PMI, how much it will cost and when you may have it removed.
 PMI protects the lender in case of default.
 In general, it can be waived when you owe less than 80% of the mortgage.

 You can expand on this list here: 20 questions to ask your mortgage consultant.

-Download our free eBook "Get Mortgage Ready Kit" for first time home buyers at the button below.
-You'll learn all about the mortgage process in under 30 pages.
+Download our free eBook "The Concise Guide for the First Time Home Buyer" at the button below, and learn all about the mortgage process.